 The Dutch House by Ann Patchett

 The Dutch House was my favorite audiobook and book of the year!
 I adore family drama novels, and this one exceeded all my expectations, especially because the audio version was read by the one and only TOM HANKS.
-It was also one of Jenna Bush Hager’s book club selections, and it’s one of the best books to read in the Fall.
+It was also one of Jenna Bush Hager’s book club selections, an excellent character-driven book and it’s one of the best books to read in the Fall.

 Hanks exquisitely captured the spirit of narrator Danny, who tells the epic story of his life and his family, but more precisely, of his sister Maeve, who is so splendidly featured in the cover art.
 The Dutch House is a “must listen,” and it is one of my all-time favorite audiobooks.